Speedcafe eSeries Championship prizes announced - Speedcafe

 Although in its infancy, the competition has already attracted strong interest with over 150 drivers registering to take part.

-Competitors have the chance to win several Supercheap Auto vouchers throughout the 10-round season, with the winner receiving a $250 voucher for first place, with the runner-up to receive a $100 voucher for second place, while the third-place finisher will receive a $50 voucher.
+Competitors have the chance to win several Supercheap Auto vouchers at each round of the 10-round season, with the round winner receiving a $250 voucher for first place, the runner-up to receive a $100 voucher for second place, and the third-place finisher will receive a $50 voucher.

 For the inaugural round, 86 competitors participated in pre-qualifying, with the fastest 40 drivers competing in Round 1 at the Mount Panorama Motor Racing Circuit, which was won by Damon Woods.